Lab 08 — Project Build/Debugging

 Firmware

 The FM radio board can be programmed with Arduino over USB.
 The firmware script is necessary to get the radio and display functionality operating.
-The board might not be directly programmable with the Arduino IDE for the first-time (the ESP32 by default does not ship in the boot mode needed for Arduino programming over USB), so have a course staff help you get a script uploaded to the board for the first-time.

 GitHub firmware repository